SavageLabs/SavageFactions/README.md

 ```

 If you would like to learn how to use the API there are lots of examples that can be found in the [wiki](https://github.com/ProSavage/SavageFactions/wiki) on the [API-Usage](https://github.com/ProSavage/SavageFactions/wiki/API-Usage) page.

+## Dev Builds

+You can download cutting-edge builds, which are automatically built from this source, on the [illyria Store](https://store.illyria.io/product/illyria_factions).
+These builds may or may not be stable, so be warned.
+For a detailed changelog for these builds, consult each commit's description.